Ruchita-22/leetcode/README.md

 	1. largestSubarrayOfSumOfK
 	2. countOccuranceOfAnagram
-	3. Max of all sub array
+	3. Max of all sub array of size k
 	567. Permutation in String
 	438. Find All Anagrams in a String
+	First -ve integer of every subarray of size k

 Variabe Window Size